 If these books are not available in the campus bookstore or nearby stores, they are readily available with online booksellers like Amazon.
-Note also that previous editions of a textbook are generally adequate, but the chapters on this website will generally be with respect to the latest edition.
+Note also that previous editions of a textbook are generally adequate.

 This is a comprehensive tutorial on the Graphics API we will be using for most of the course.
 The source code for most of the examples in the book is also available at OpenGL-RedBook, which can be a very useful resource (even if you don't buy the book).
 If you ever intend to write substantial graphics programs, you should have this book.
 If you don't buy it, you're probably going to be sharing someone else's, or trying to decipher sample code.
 Please note that you will be using this primarily as a reference, looking things up as and when you write code.
 In practice, you will gain more by actually doing and looking up what you don't know, rather than just reading the red book end to end.
 Also please note that the latest edition involves many changes (as the graphics pipeline itself has evolved in recent years).
 We will not in general be focusing on all the new features, so an old edition is probably ok, but we will touch on some recent developments, in particular the use of programmable shaders in OpenGL.